 Coronavirus causes a respiratory illness in people who are exposed and vulnerable to it.
 It is a mild-to-severe illness with symptoms such as fever, cough, shortness of breath, or other issues.
-In some cases, it can be result in disability or be fatal.
-More than 500,000 Americans have died from this disease in less than one year.
-The disease is present throughout the world.
+In some cases, it can result in disability and can be fatal.
+More than 650,000 Americans have died from this disease since the spring of 2020.